RosterElf Logo

 Spreadsheets

-Excel or Google Sheets with formulas.
+Excel or Google Sheets with formulas for digital timesheets.
 More organized but still requires manual input.
+See our guide on calculating payroll from timesheets.

 Auto-calculating formulas